-Postharvest loss is collective food loss all along the production chain, from harvest and handling, to storage and processing, to packing and transportation.
-The causes of postharvest loss are complex and vary depending on the weather, region, and crop, but common culprits in the developing world include a lack of proper storage, lack of appropriate transportation, and lack of information on the problem and associated solutions.
+Postharvest loss is collective food loss all along the food production chain, from harvest and handling, to storage and processing, to packing and transportation.
+The causes of postharvest loss are varied and complex, depending upon weather, region, and crops, but common culprits in the developing world include lack of proper storage, lack of transportation, and lack of information on where and how food is lost.

-The Bureau of Economic and Business Affairs along with the Office of Global Food Security and the Foreign Service Institute hosted the conference “Food Security and Minimizing Postharvest Loss,” on February 19, 2013.
-Over 150 government officials, representatives from the private sector, non-governmental organizations, academic institutions, and foreign diplomatic corps participated in discussions on postharvest loss solutions, focusing on perishable and non-perishable goods, cold chain storage, financing, research, and implementation.
+In February, 2013, the Bureau of Economic and Business Affairs along with the Office of Global Food Security and the Foreign Service Institute hosted the event, “Food Security and Minimizing Postharvest Loss.”
+Government officials, representatives from the private sector, non-governmental organizations, academic institutions, and foreign diplomatic corps will discuss the issue of postharvest loss, focusing on Africa, Latin America, and Southeast Asia.

 In November, 2013, the Office of Agriculture, Biotechnology, and Textile Trade Affairs hosted an Ideation Jam (brainstorming session) on postharvest loss, bringing together food security experts, data experts, technologists, and stakeholders to discuss where technological interventions based on open data might lead to innovative solutions to address food security challenges.